gitter-badger/luda/site/html/_utilities/background.md

 ## Background Size
-Background size utilities are classes for changing the value of the `background-size` property.
+Background size utilities are classes for setting the value of the `background-size` property.
 If you're not familiar with the `background-size` property, please read [this tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) at first.

 You can preview how background size classes affect the size of an element's background in the below gallery.